developernaren/visitnepal/blog/intro.md

 ### Political Correctness

 You might hear casual comments about your weight, skin color, age, gender etc during conversations.
 Please do not take it personally.
 Most likely, people are just curious and trying to make conversation.
 Social make up and history makes different things taboo in different cultures.
 The things you might find offensive might not be offensive to someone else and vice versa.
-For example, joking about caste system is considered offensive in Nepal but people comment on weight all the time and it is not considered offensive.
+For example, joking about caste system is considered offensive in Nepal but people comment on weight all the time, and it is not considered offensive.
 If you feel uncomfortable with any conversations you are part of, please leave the situation and DO NOT start arguing.
 It's not worth it.

+### Public Display of Affection

+Kissing and hugging in public is not very common in Nepal.
+Please be mindful of this.
+Holding hands is fine.